Venice for Cruisers

 Do not assume that your cruise-travel agent knows

-Venice: We often get panicky e-mails from cruisers who have been booked into
+Venice.
+We often get panicky e-mails from cruisers who have been booked into

-hotels that are a long distance on foot (or a painfully expensive water-taxi
+hotels that are a long distance on foot or a painfully expensive water-taxi

 ride) from the cruise piers.
+It isn't unusual for passengers to be booked

 More transportation advice: